A nonprofit organization dedicated to achieving gender equity by driving systemic change.

 2022

-The Gender Wealth Institute launches the Gender Wealth Index, a large-scale regional research campaign
+The Gender Wealth Institute launches the Gender Wealth Framework, a large-scale regional research campaign

 to identify and address key drivers of gender wealth inequity.
-This research project will lead to the creation of the Philadelphia region’s (+Bucks, Chester, Delaware, and Montgomery) first Gender Wealth Index.
+This research project will lead to the creation of the Philadelphia region’s (+Bucks, Chester, Delaware, and Montgomery) first Gender Wealth Framework.

 2022